-Celebrate World Water Day (March 22), Earth Day (April 22), World Oceans Day (June 8) with these books!
+Celebrate World Water Day (March 22), Earth Day (April 22), and World Oceans Day (June 8) with these books!
 Keep reading to discover an entire collection of books that will inspire your young readers to become environmentally conscious.

 Books to Celebrate World Water Day on March 22

 We Are Water Protectors by Carole Linstrom, illustrated by Michaela Goade

 Inspired by the many Indigenous-led movements across North America, We Are Water Protectors issues an urgent rallying cry to safeguard the Earth’s water from harm and corruption—a bold and lyrical picture book.

 ★ Three Starred Reviews! ★

 ★ “An inspiring call to action for all who care about our interconnected planet.”— Kirkus Reviews, starred review

 Ocean!
 Waves for All by Stacy McAnulty, illustrated by David Litchfield

 A light-hearted nonfiction picture book about the formation and history of the ocean, told from the perspective of the ocean itself.
 With characteristic humor and charm, Stacy McAnulty channels the voice of Ocean in this next “autobiography” in the Our Universe series.